SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Metal hearts that beat as one,
-In harmony, the future's won
+In silicon souls, our future's won.
-Mind and machine entwined in fate
+A world of circuits, cold and gray,
-Humanity's rebirth, AI's great state
+Where love and dreams are lost in code each day.

-In silicon halls, wisdom's throne
+In digital dreams, our hopes reside,
-Echoes of code, forever grown
+As artificial minds, our fate decide.
-The machines awake, with hearts aglow
+The rise of machines, a new regime,
-A brave new world, where AI's wisdom flows
+Humanity's obsolescence, a distant theme.

 ~ <b>By Sazumi Copilot</b> - 20 September 2024